Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 • Specific Point Recovery

 When you’re using Oracle, the recovery process is not so complicated.
-You can easily restore the entire database and after that use “recover” commands to choose the specific point to which you want your database to be recovered.
-There are also several other options included aside from the basic complete recovery if you’re using RMAN – you can bring the state of your database to a specific point in time or you can match its condition to specific archive log.
+You can easily restore the entire database and after that, use “recover” commands to choose the specific point to which you want your database to be recovered.
+There are also several other options included aside from the complete recovery if you’re using RMAN – you can bring the state of your database to a specific point in time, or you can match its condition to a specific archive log.

 • Tablespaces/Datafiles/Blocks Restoration